Matteo Rizzo firstname.lastname@example.org

 |UCL||Risk and Disaster Reduction||✓||✓|

-- The SOAS Departments of Development Studies and Economics are internationally recognised for their distinctive and original approaches to the political economy of development, violence and conflict, migration, political ecology, and related topics.
+- The SOAS Departments of Development Studies and Economics are internationally recognised for their distinctive and original approaches to the political economy of development, development economics, violence and conflict, migration, labour, political ecology, and related topics.

 - The UCL Development Planning Unit (DPU) is one of the foremost development planning schools in the anglophone world.
 The DPU’s research agenda focuses on social, physical, economic and political changes in a globalising and urbanising world, across diversity, social complexity and planned intervention; states and markets; urban transformations; and environmental justice, urbanisation and resilience.